Warning Chittenden Solid Waste District Special Meeting – November 8, 2022

 2. BALLOT QUESTION

-In accordance with the foregoing, the Board has ordered the following proposition to be submitted to the qualified voters of the District, consisting of the legal voters of the following member municipalities of the District: the cities of Burlington, Essex Junction, South Burlington, and Winooski; the towns of Bolton, Charlotte, Colchester, Essex, Hinesburg, Huntington, Jericho, Milton, Richmond, St. George, Shelburne, Underhill, Westford, and Williston:
+In accordance with the foregoing, the Board has ordered the following proposition to be submitted to the qualified voters of the District, consisting of the legal voters of the following member municipalities of the District: the cities of Burlington, South Burlington, and Winooski; the towns of Bolton, Charlotte, Colchester, Essex, Hinesburg, Huntington, Jericho, Milton, Richmond, St. George, Shelburne, Underhill, Westford, and Williston; and the Village of Essex Junction:

 I. Approval of General Obligation Bonds for Chittenden Solid Waste District